Device data is good. Mobility data is better

 When we leverage the connection that’s already there, that is, the mobile device in hand, we open up a whole new realm of opportunities.
 So many types of apps are most valuable (or only valuable) when movement and location data is shared; of course, you first think navigation, but also it applies to weather, finance, fitness, travel, and dining.

 And yet, app publishers are struggling to engage their consumers and drive revenue.
 Why is this?

 We can see that new engagement declines 10-40% within 1-30 days after downloading an app.
 And the majority of someone’s time (83%, in fact) is spent within the top five apps on their smartphone.
 Even so, in-app advertising spend reached $77 billion in 2019, so we’re convinced of its potential.
-But how many of those dollars reached the right people?
+But how many of those dollars reached the right people at the right time?

-With mobility data, we can be much more confident we’re spending our budget on the audience that fits our product and services the best.
+With mobility data – which is ultimately another form of behavior data – we can be much more confident we’re spending our budget on the audience that fits our product and services the best.

-When we analyze mobility data and translate it into real-world insights, we can present highly targeted offers in the apps that our ideal audience already uses, based on their individual preferences and behaviors.
+When we analyze mobility data and translate it into real-world insights, marketers and advertisers can present highly targeted offers in the apps that our ideal audience already uses, based on their individual preferences and behaviors.
 That not only increases reach, but it also reduces advertising dollar waste.

 Not only that, but more targeted advertising provides more value to the consumer.
 That’s because the ads feel native and relevant to the consumer.
 These offers are affiliated with their habits and desires.